-This rustic farmhouse in Connecticut is actually a new-build home, crafted from start-to-finish by Hendricks Churchill.
+This rustic farmhouse in Connecticut is actually a new-build modern home (opens in new tab), crafted from start-to-finish by Hendricks Churchill (opens in new tab).
 The home mixes traditional details and Shaker-inspired colours with modern amenities and an up-to-date kitchen.
 Antique wood furniture pieces and vintage artworks complement the traditional aesthetic while the sparse placement gives it a minimalist vibe.
 The result is a truly calming country respite.

 The rustic farmhouse embodies Hendricks Churchill’s typical, hallmark style: Run by a couple of creatives, interior designer Heide Hendricks and creative director Rafe Churchill, the firm creates traditional living spaces infused with modern touches and careful curation of colour.
 Each project undertaken by Heide and Rafe is a journey of transformation defined by a shared desire to develop spaces with beauty, comfort and individual character.
 Children of the arts, the couple has been married for 25 years and are heavily influenced by their upbringing and residence in Williamsburg in the 90s.